 The RadMan 2LT competes head to head on price with other low cost monitors.
-Unlike those other monitors the RadMan 2 is designed, manufactured and calibrated in Germany by Narda, the world leader in EMF safety solutions, providing the reliability, quality and full specifications that you expect in a safety device.
+Unlike those other monitors the RadMan 2 is designed and manufactured in Germany by Narda, the world leader in EMF safety solutions, providing the reliability, quality and full specifications that you expect in a safety device.

-RadMan 2LT & XT models are both usually in UK stock for quick delivery.Enquire Today
+New RadMan 2LT & XT models are held in UK stock for quick delivery.Enquire Today

 - RadMan 2LT; low cost, 50 MHz to 8 GHz

 - RadMan 2XT; 900 kHz to 60 GHz